 Benjamin Shine is a multidisciplinary British artist who has gained recognition in the fashion industry for his creations made from lengths of tulle — a practice which he describes as “painting with fabric”.
 Shine has worked internationally on installations, and designed clothing, furniture and public artworks.
+His unique tulle designs have racked up a coterie of collaborators, including Givenchy, Google, Harrods, MTV and Coca-Cola.

 In July 2017, Shine was commissioned by Bergdorf Goodman to create “Seeing Through the Material”, an exhibition of five faces for the store’s windows — each using up to 15 metres of tulle.
 The sculptures took between 50 and 100 hours to construct, layering and manipulating the fabric to form an image.
 They acted as a backdrop to designs by Valentino, Fendi and Christian Louboutin .